Cut the Pizza

 The Gun and the Recording

-One day, the police finds a dead man inside a hut, with a bullet in his head.
-In his left hand, the man is holding a gun.
-In his right hand, he has a recording.
-When the recording is played, the police hears the man talking about how horrible his life has been and how he wanted it to end.
-The recording ends with a gunshot.
-The police are about to call it a suicide until a detective points out an important clue.
-What is it?
+One day, the police found a man dead inside a hut.
+In his left hand, he was holding a gun.
+In his right hand, he had a recording device.
+When the recording was played, the police heard the man talking about how horrible his life was and how he wanted it to end.
+The recording ended with a gunshot.
+The police was about to call it a suicide until a detective pointed out a very important clue.
+What was it?

 Spot the Robber